FREQUENTLY ASKED QUESTIONS (FAQs)

 A. It is neither explicitly planned, nor predefined, but the European Commission may, at any time during the implementation of the project and up to five years after the end of the project, ask for financial audits or a technical audit/review to be carried out, by external auditors/experts, or by the Commission services themselves.
 You need to keep your contractual documents and documentation of results elaborated at the defined milestones and specifically those main milestones that served for the review of being able to decide on the reimbursement of costs.

 A. You can initiate the review procedure of the WEAR Sustain project earlier and update your planning for post project activities.
-However, due to aspects of efficiency within the overall project, the review might not take place immediately, but tries to group reviews of several accomplished projects.
+However, due to aspects of efficiency within the overall project, we cannot guarantee the review takes place at your wished moment.
 You would be informed accordingly.

 A. You will receive the opportunity to justify any non-accomplishment in an Executive Project Management Board hearing.
 If the hearing outcome is unsatisfactory, no more funding will be granted and you will no longer be eligible for further participation in the WEAR Sustain funded programme.